 - Study and work permits,

-- Travel document applications from Canada’s permanent residents in the former Yugoslav Republic of Macedonia.
+- Travel document applications from Canada’s permanent residents in the Republic of North Macedonia.

 The decision to issue or refuse a visa is made solely by immigration officers of Immigration, Refugees and Citizenship Canada (IRCC ).